Deep Learning of Semi-Competing Risk Data via a New Neural Expectation-Maximization Algorithm: Bivariate Brier Score

-We show that the expectation of the bivariate Brier score is equal to the mean squared error of the predictor, $\pi_i(t)$, plus a constant.
+We provide additional details of the derivation of the bivariate Brier score outlined in Section 4 in the main text.
+Namely, we show that the expectation of the bivariate Brier score is equal to the mean squared error of the predictor, $\pi_i(t)$, plus a constant.
 To proceed, we compute the expectation in additive pieces.
 In the first piece, we consider the region where at least the non-terminal event is observed by time $t$, and $Y_{i1}$ is less than or equal to $Y_{i2}$, but the terminal event may or may not be observed.
 In the second piece, we consider the region where the terminal event is observed prior to the non-terminal event occurring.
 In the third piece, we consider the region where neither event has been observed by time $t$.

 \textbf{Piece 1}: At least the non-terminal event is observed by time $t$, and $Y_{i1}$ is less than or equal to $Y_{i2}$, but the terminal event may or may not be observed.

 \textbf{Piece 2}: The terminal event is observed prior to the non-terminal event occurring.